A Dang Good Office Cleanup Day

 - Get a file box to organize the stack of papers.

-- Convert the wad of sticky notes to digital (apps like OneNote work for this).
+- Convert the wad of sticky notes to digital tools, (apps like OneNote work for this).
 If you find yourself writing notes by hand a lot, buy a notebook.
-Get one with tabs if you need to organize your notes by client, date, or project.
+Get one with tabs so you can organize your notes by client, date, or project.

-- Mementos and pictures?
+- Do you have mementos and pictures?
 If they take up needed space, digitize them and use an electronic frame that automatically scrolls through the pics.

 Finding Efficiencies in your WorkSpace.